by ProcureDeskLast Updated : Nov-20-2020

-Or maybe you can find some in IT who wants to move to procurement.
+Or maybe you can find some in IT who wants to move to Procurement.

 Second, you can help the IT team in identifying consolidation opportunities.
-For example, marketing wants to invest in a niche email marketing tool but your current CRM solution already provides that capability.
+For example, marketing wants to invest in a niche email marketing tool, but your current CRM solution already provides that capability.
 You can route all such requirements to IT and let them help drive consolidation.

 When it comes to enabling your stakeholders, keep in mind that you can’t approach this with a policy enforcement mindset.

-So are we suggesting that you let your stakeholders do what they want without any regard for procurement policy?
+So are we suggesting that you let your stakeholders do what they want without regard for procurement policy?

 No, we are not.